 - Categorize responses on Slack by user type - Agent vs. Requester - and track response time based on this

 Slack Lists are a cool new feature in Slack that allows teams and users to maintain a list of tasks.
 However, they are not really designed for ticketing.
 For instance, Slack Lists does not track response times (and does not have the notion of Agents vs. Customers (or Employees)).
-Anyone can change the fields of a Slack LIst, unlike Support Ticketing where Support teams want full control over Ticket Schema.
+Anyone can change the fields of a Slack List, unlike Support Ticketing where Support teams want full control over Ticket Schema.
 However, Slack Lists does make it very easy to create List Items from anywhere in Slack and maybe useful for small teams who want to easily track a list of Tasks in Slack.
+Instead of using Slack Lists directly as a ticketing system, one can sync tickets from external systems to to Slack Lists - to be able to visualize tickets in Slack using Kanban Boards easily.